-- Failure to meet minimum 2.7 CGPA requirements and/or minimum C grade requirements at the end of the student's probationary period.
-This includes failure to earn a minimum C on a repeated course. - Earn a grade below C in 3 or more didactic/laboratory courses - Any Fail (F) grade in a clinical application course.
-[Only for Entry Into Practice BSRT] - Unprofessional behavior that violates program, College and/or University policy, inclusive of Community Standards. - Dismissal by the clinical facility due to severe breeches of patient safety, patient rights, staff rights or safety, breeches of confidentiality, or other breeches of rules, ethics or standards.
+- Failure to meet minimum 3.0 CGPA requirements and/or minimum C grade requirements in didactic courses at the end of the student's probationary period.
+This includes failure to earn a minimum C on a repeated course. - Earn a grade below C in 3 or more didactic/laboratory courses - Any Fail (F) grade in a clinical application course, unless extraordinary circumstances exist resulting in the Program Director and Director of Clinical Education granting an additional semester to allow the student to follow the remediation plan and meet expected progression to attainment of student learning outcomes.
+[Only for Entry Into Practice BSRT]

+- Unprofessional behavior that violates program, College and/or University policy, inclusive of Community Standards. - Dismissal by the clinical facility due to severe breaches of patient safety, patient rights, staff rights or safety, breaches of confidentiality, or other breaches of rules, ethics or standards.
 [Only for Entry Into Practice BSRT]